SomeAspy/T-Mail/docs/Config.md

         -   `user` - The username to use for authentication
         -   `pass` - The password to use for authentication
 -   `googleSheets`:
+    -   `enabled` - Whether or not to use Google Sheets
     -   `oAuthClientSecret` - The OAuth client secret to use for Google Sheets
     -   `oAuthClientId` - The OAuth client ID to use for Google Sheets